-As this winter of our disconcertment tried to become spring (and is still trying, here at the way-too-windy end of March), our little production company in the suburbs of Little Washington, Va., somehow got two more videos out the door this month.
-They were both great fun to shoot, and both turned up some of […]
+As this winter of our disconcertment (don’t ask) tried to become spring earlier this month — and is still trying — our little production company somehow got two more videos out the door.

 See the video on the Artists of Rappahannock Fall Art Tour — and then be there for the Tour, coming up on Nov.
 3-4, 2018.